gmboowa/rMAP-2.0/README.md

 ## Databases (local BLAST + updates)

 rMAP-2.0 supports fully offline operation by allowing users to run against **local, versioned reference databases**.
-For convenience and reproducibility, we provide a **prebuilt ESKAPEE reference BLAST database snapshot** and also document how to rebuild the database from public genomes (e.g., RefSeq) when users need a customized or refreshed reference set.
+For convenience & reproducibility, we provide a **prebuilt ESKAPEE reference BLAST database snapshot** & also document how to rebuild the database from public genomes (e.g., RefSeq) when users need a customized or refreshed reference set.

 ---